Ambulance Emergency Response Optimization in Developing Countries: Demand for emergency transportation

-We obtained the daytime population in each ward from the Earthquake Vulnerability Assessment of Dhaka, which was conduced by the Government of Bangladesh with support from the United Nations Development Programme.
+In this section, we estimate both the daytime and nighttime population for each ward (i.e., $\tau\in\{D,N\}$).
+Dhaka has a major difference in the spatial distribution of the daytime and nighttime population, due to daily migration.
+The magnitude of the daily migration out of Dhaka is estimated to be over $700,000$ as many people leave the city during the day to work in the surrounding industrial areas.
+We estimate the daytime population in each ward from the Earthquake Vulnerability Assessment of Dhaka, which was conducted by the Government of Bangladesh with support from the United Nations Development Programme.
+This assessment estimates the total population in each ward during the daytime working hours.
 In $2008$, the total daytime population in Dhaka was estimated to be $6.63$ million people.
 The nighttime population in each ward is obtained directly from the $2011$ census and was estimated to be $7.35$ million people.
 The population of Dhaka has been consistently growing at a rate of approximately $320,000$ people per year \citep{Streatfield2008}.
 Under the assumption that each ward is growing at a rate proportional to its population, we estimate the total $2016$ daytime and nighttime population in Dhaka to be $8.24$ and $8.95$ million, respectively.
+Figures EC.\ref{DayPop} and EC.\ref{NightPop} illustrate the estimated geographical distribution of the daytime and nighttime populations, respectively.